 7. Lady Of The Grapes

-By walking into Lady Of The Grapes, you’ll notice that the food on the small plates really pop out at you, much like the corks on their wine.
-Talking of which, the mission of this Covent Garden bar is to ensure that “each and every customer has a delightful epicurean experience while supporting female winemakers”.
-Lady Of The Grapes was set up by Caroline Bryon, and have always championed organic, biodynamic, natural wines made by women.
+The mission of this Covent Garden wine bar is to ensure that “each and every customer has a delightful epicurean experience while supporting female winemakers”.
+Lady Of The Grapes was set up by Caroline Bryon, and has always championed organic, biodynamic, natural wines made by women.
+And we will most definitely drink to that.

 9. Lick Events

-Lick is the first womxn-only club in the UK, and has grown significantly since it was founded in 2016 by Teddy Edwards.
-After beginning in Soho, Lick now runs nights all across the country and welcomes 2,000 women every night, offering a safe space for all women and members of the trans community to dance the night away.
-Read about one of their outings in London here and find out more on their website.
+Lick is the first women-only club in the UK, and has grown significantly since it was founded in 2016 by Teddy Edwards.
+After starting out in Soho; Lick now runs nights all across the country and offers a fun and safe space for all women to have a good old boogie.

 10. Firebird